 There are other minor downgrades, such as removal of transparency in pool chairs:

-The windows in Tails’ upgrade section are now shut because of transparency problems:
+The windows in Tails’ upgrade section were changed to look shut, likely done to hide transparency problems:

 When playing as Tails, the station doors are misplaced, which looks awkward and makes some Z fighting visible in their upper segment.
 This doesn’t happen in the Dreamcast version:

-Another minor bug causes Sonic’s shadow to be overlapped by the crosswalk texture:
+Another minor bug causes Sonic’s shadow to be overlapped by the crosswalk texture, and is hilariously shown off in the manual too for the Gamecube version:

 Another problem with the redesign involves overlapping level pieces, which create a strange looking gap near the newsstand.
 This doesn’t happen in the original version of the level.
 Note how the reflection has also been toned down: